go-arrower/arrower.org/docs/basics/04-usecases/index.md

 ```

 ## Testing
-To make it easy to test any code having an usecase as a dependency (e.g. controller),
+For testing code with a Use Case dependency (e.g. controller),
 a bunch of helpers are ready for use.

 Take a look at this test and how the `app.TestRequestHandler` is used
-to quickly assert on the specific input coming to the usecase or returning data:
+to quickly assert on the specific input coming to the Use Case or returning data:
 ```go
 // ...